The Old Covenant would soon be ending, and Jesus was preparing the people for a New Covenant, to be ushered in upon His resurrection.

-Knowing God, in the Old Testament, meant having an intimate and obedient relationship with Him (Jer 31:34).
+Knowing God, in the Old Testament, meant having an intimate and obedient relationship with Him,

 Verse 17-18: "For this reason the Father loves me, because I lay down my life that I may take it up again.
 18 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down, and I have authority to take it up again.
 This charge I have received from my Father."

-That Jesus had complete control over His death on the cross is very clear.
-He plainly says speaking of His life, "I lay down my life that I may take it up again," and "no one takes it from me."
+That Jesus had complete control over His death on the cross, is very clear.
+He plainly says, "I lay down my life that I may take it up again," and "no one takes it from me."